Big Data Analytics: How It Works and Why It Matters

 3. Predictive Analytics - “What might happen in the future?”

-Predictive analytics rely on data mining, AI, and machine learning to analyze current and historical data and predict the future.
+Predictive analytics rely on data mining, AI, and machine learning to interpret current and historical data and predict the future.
 It’s widely used in many different sectors, from retail to health to finance.

 In practice, predictive analytics can be used to predict market and customer trends or a soon-to-happen failure in a piece of machinery.
 It’s also used in credit scoring systems to help approve or deny loans within minutes.